routegy/routegy-docs/app/docs/topic/actions.md

 ---
-title: "AppData | Topic"
+title: "Actions | Topic"
-description: "How does app data work?"
+description: "How do actions work?"
 sidebar: false
 ---

-# AppData
+# Actions

 Sorry, it looks like we haven't filled this out yet.